-Administrative expenses are recognized on the accrual basis of accounting and consist of corporate costs such as director fees and travel expenses, new project evaluations and back-office expenses principally comprised of wages and salaries, share-based compensation, consultant fees and other administrative costs, including certain costs relating to acquisitions.
+Administrative expenses are recognized on the accrual basis of accounting and consist of corporate costs such as director fees and travel expenses, new project evaluations and back office expenses principally comprised of wages and salaries, share-based compensation, consultant fees and other administrative costs, including certain costs relating to acquisitions.

-Our administrative expenses for the year ended December 31, 2018 increased by US\$10.0 million, or 24%, compared to the year ended December 31, 2017 mainly due to higher staff costs resulting from increased scale of operations.
-However, administrative costs may increase as a result of our Peruvian and Argentinian operations, other acquisitions, increased activity or the impact of appreciation of local currencies in the countries where we operate.
+Our administrative expenses for the year ended December 31, 2019 increased by US\$8.7 million, or 17%, compared to the year ended December 31, 2018 mainly due to administrative costs related to new business efforts for the awarded blocks in Colombia, Brazil and Ecuador and consultant fees related to the acquisition of Amerisur.
+However, administrative costs may increase as a result of our Colombian and Ecuadorian operations, other acquisitions, increased activity or the impact of appreciation of local currencies in the countries where we operate.